OpenGeoVis/PVGeo/docs/index.md

 -->
 !!! warning "Pre-Release Notice"
     This is a Beta release of the ParaViewGeophysics code base and documentation.
 The plugins and Python modules might be changed in backward-incompatible ways and are not subject to any deprecation policy.
-The current documentation is a work in progress and we are trying our best to get everything fully documented by May 2018.
+The current documentation is a work in progress and we are trying our best to get everything fully documented by June 2018.

 !!! info "Suggestions?"
     If you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [issues page](https://github.com/banesullivan/ParaViewGeophysics/issues).